GrasieleDosSantos/bike-sharing-demand/.ipynb_checkpoints/report-template-checkpoint.md

 ![model_test_score.png](model_test_score.png)

 ## Summary
 TODO: We have found that the Weighted Ensemble was the model that performed best in our context, and that feature engineering was crucial in obtaining a better performance.
-Hyperparameter optimization did not increase the performance, even after 3 different choices of parameters.
+The first hyperparameter optimization slightly increased the kaggle score, but making further changes didn't seem to be very effective.